Aidavdw/syncbops/README.md

 # Features
 - Transcodes files to a smaller format
-- Handles many music filetypes:
+- Handles many music input filetypes:
     - MP3
     - FLAC
     - ogg
     - m4a
     - opus (be sure your ffmpeg is compiled with `--enable-libopus`, or this won't work)
+- ...
+And equally many output formats!
 - Output encoding can be selected from the above
 - Plays well with mixed-encoding music libraries as input (MP3 + FLAC, etc)
 - Directly copies files that are already of lower quality than the required quality instead of transcoding them.